 Being myself a casual Lua developer, I prefer Closure approach:

-• It promotes composition
+- It promotes composition

-• Easy to understand - no implicit self var
+- Easy to understand - no implicit

-• More importantly, it's unambiguous to use - no one needs to think whether you access something by dot or colon
+var - More importantly, it's unambiguous to use - no one needs to think whether you access something by dot or colon

 Again, I'm casual Lua developer.
-Had I spent more time within I assume my brain would adjust to things like implicit self and may be my self-recommendation would change.
+Had I spent more time within I assume my brain would adjust to things like implicit self

 For pure speed metatable is the way, though I wonder what difference it will make in real application (time your assumptions).